daverx390dc/Chinmay-Dave/README.md

 *Model building and saving using pickle

-*Application deployment in Heroku using GitCLI and Streamli
+*Application deployment in Heroku using GitCLI and Streamlit